jarosado0911/PythonNeuronMeshes/README.md

 ### Tasks!
 Here is a lists of tasks that need to be completed and questions that need to be answered
++ Can now generate meshes for NeuroVisor in Unity :white_check_mark:, but the mapping is not right --> TO DO! :warning: :construction:
 + ~~Generate surface triangulations that are saveed to `.ugx` format.
 DONE!~~:white_check_mark:
 + ~~Check orientation of surface triangulations i.e. check normals.
 DONE!~~ :white_check_mark:
 + ~~Fixed the "bad element" message in Promesh4, issue was too many indexes for edges/faces.
 DONE!~~ :white_check_mark: